 Income from employment is only taxed in one country valid from where the employee is currently a resident, apart from this the only exception is if the employee is resident in one country and carries most his duties in a different country.

 Business profits are taxable if it has a permanent establishment in the country.
 However, if a company is based in the UK but has a permanent establishment in Russia, Russia may tax the profits which arise from this.

 Dividends paid from a company in one country to a resident of the other country are eligible to be taxed in both countries.
-This is achieved by the company or institution paying the dividend deducting a withholding tax from the gross payment, under the OECD guidelines this should not exceed 15%.
-The recipient is then taxable in the country of their residence and is given credit for the withholding tax against their total liability on the dividend.
+Moreover, this is achieved by the company or institution paying the dividend deducting a withholding tax from the gross payment, under the OECD guidelines this should not exceed 15%.
+The recipient is then taxable in the country of their residence.
+Also, the recipient is given credit for the withholding tax against their total liability on the dividend.

 Interest is the same way as dividends; although the withholding tax is normally capped at 10%.